 All of those cases, described above, seem to be exceptions from the general CNV pattern observed in unique regions of the genome.
-Thus, it led us to conclude that unique regions show a clear picture of homogeneous polymorphism (either deletions or amplifications, but not both at the same region) with rather few exceptions discussed above.
-We use these observations to propose a model of evolution for CNVs for unique regions of the genome in section 3.
-Note that with significantly more and higher resolution data, it will be possible to strengthen the underlying assumptions further, and add more details to the modeled mechanisms.
+Thus, it led us to conclude that unique regions show a clear picture of homogeneous polymorphism (either deletions or amplifications, but not both at the same chromosomal location) with rather few exceptions discussed above.
+We use these observations to propose a model of evolution for CNVs for unique regions of the genome in Section 3.
+Note that with significantly more and higher resolution data, it will be possible to strengthen the underlying assumptions further, and add more details to the modelled mechanisms.

-2.2 Segmental Duplication Regions
+2.2 Segmental Duplication regions

-Our observations indicate that, in contrast to unique genomic regions with a simple form of CNVs, in regions containing a segmental duplication, the CNV changes often have heterogeneous character (Table 2).
-In other words, in the neighborhood of regions containing SDs (segmental duplications), we found that both amplifications and deletions co-occur significantly frequently, even when a single population is examined.
-Moreover, we observed enhancement of such heterogeneous, mixed polymorphic changes in segmentally duplicated regions in all of the populations.
-(See Table 2 for details).
-Such differences in CNV behavior suggest a completely different mechanism of evolution for CNVs in segmentally duplicated regions, which we hypothesize below and validate through large-scale computational simulation.
+Our observations indicate that, in contrast to unique genomic regions with a simple form of CNVs, in regions containing a SD, the CNV changes often have heterogeneous character (Table 2).
+In other words, in the neighbourhood of regions containing SDs, we found that both amplifications and deletions co-occur significantly frequently, even when a single population is examined.
+Moreover, we observed enhancement of such heterogeneous, mixed polymorphic changes in segmentally duplicated regions in all of the populations (see Table 2 for details).